dav009/serverless-aws-alarms-notifier/README.md

 Cloudwatch alerts on slack.

+Usually glueing Cloudwatch alerts to Slack requires a Lambda function, requires you to know how to parse the SNS, and specify a channel.

 This projects creates a lambda function that knows how to send cloudwatch-alert-SNSs to Slack.
+You can use this project to handle alerts for multiple projects.

 ## Usage